 Andrea Lenardin Madden adds cantilevering extension to midcentury LA residence

-The project entailed restoring and expanding the Ward House, a landmarked residence designed by Rodney Walker, a notable midcentury-modern architect who conceived several Case Study Houses.
-Built in 1954, the dwelling is situated along Mulholland Drive, a historic road that has been featured in movies, books and songs.
+The project entailed restoring and expanding the Ward House, a landmarked residence designed by Rodney Walker, a notable midcentury-modern architect who conceived several Case Study Houses. the dwelling is situated along Mulholland Drive, road that has been featured in movies, books and songs.

 Lenardin Madden, who leads the local studio alm Project, sought to preserve the integrity of the home while giving it a “distinctly contemporary feel”.
 The amount of living space was doubled, and proportions and sight lines were carefully considered.